sdss/mangadap/docs/gettingstarted.rst

         """
         Apply a set of dispersion corrections.
         """
-        if unit not in [ 'ang', 'mag' ]: raise ValueError('Unit must be mag or ang.') return indx * indxcorr if unit == 'ang' else indx + indxcorr
+        if unit not in [ 'ang', 'mag', '' ]:
+            raise ValueError('Unit must be mag or ang.') return indx * indxcorr if unit in ['ang',''] else indx + indxcorr

     # Open the fits file
     hdu = fits.open('manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC2.fits.gz')

-    # Build a dictionary with the emission-line and spectral-index
+    # Build dictionaries with the emission-line and spectral-index
     # channel names to ease selection and get the spectral-index units
     emlc = channel_dictionary(hdu, 'EMLINE_GFLUX')
     spic = channel_dictionary(hdu, 'SPECINDEX')